nchahare/thesis/brainstrom.md

 ## Introduction

+As per the introduction of the paper:

+- Epithelial layers are multifunctional material

+- Fluid filled sacs and mechanics and viscoelasticity

+- Bottom up morphogenesis.
+In vivo it is difficult because of lack of measurement
 1. Epithelia tissues: its constitution and role in disease and development.
 2. Morphogenesis: Co-ordinated movement at local and global scale.
 Form and function dialectics.
 Forces and forms.
 Molecular machinery combining forces and form together with mechanosensing.
 3. Active tissue mechanics: Actin cortex mechanobiology.
 Rheology.
 Viscoelasticity and active gel models.